aws/aws-cli/awscli/examples/elb/create-load-balancer.rst

 **To create an internal load balancer**

-This example creates an internal HTTP load balancer in a VPC.
+This example creates an internal load balancer with an HTTP listener in a VPC.

 Command::